The Axminster to Lyme Regis Railway Schools Pack

 - Recognise continuity and change over time

-- Allow pupils to make personal links with the past (eg “How would your family have travelled in 1903?”)
+- Allow pupils to make personal links with the past

 - Develop map skills (scale, direction, landmarks, contour lines)